wassim2u/ivr_assignment/README.md

 To run Task 4.2 successfully, all python files image1.py, image2.py, and controller.py must be rosrun.
 However, for task 4.2, before running the controller.py, run the script reset_angles everytime it launches.
 It is a bash script that resets all joints to 0 by publishing to the relevant topics that move the robot to its original state.
 This is done because we pass on joint values returned by the function closed_loop_control (Task 3.2) and null_space_control (Task 4.2) to the next iteration to have more accurate results.
 Not reseting may not provide accurate results.
 To change the initial state of the robot, the joint values

-Run the following commands intially, need to be done only once: catkin_make
+--Run the following commands initially, need to be done only once:

+catkin_make

 source devel/setup.bash